alamehan/nice-list/README.md

   * [Capterra](https://www.capterra.com/) - Search, compare, and choose the right software with confidence.
   * [G2](https://www.g2.com/) - Choose the right software and services based on 1,061,900+ authentic.

-* Expand Your Knowledge
+* Knowledge Resources
   * [Wikipedia](https://www.wikipedia.org/) - Encyclopedia.
 The largest and most popular general reference work on the World Wide Web.
   * [Wikihow](https://www.wikihow.com/) - The world's most helpful how-to instructions to enable everyone to learn how to do anything.
   * [Fandom](https://www.fandom.com/) - The entertainment site where fans come first.
 Source for all things TV, movies, and games, etc.
   * [Medium](https://medium.com/) - Our sole purpose is to help you find compelling ideas, knowledge, and perspectives.
-  * [MakeUseOf](https://www.makeuseof.com/) - Learn how to make use of tech and gadgets around you and discover cool stuff on the Internet.
+  * [MakeUseOf](https://www.makeuseof.com/) - Learn how to make use of tech around you and discover cool stuff on the Internet.
+  * [Reddit](https://www.reddit.com/) - An American social news aggregation, web content rating, and discussion website.
   * [Vice](https://www.vice.com/) - The definitive guide to enlightening information from every corner of the planet.
-  * [Reddit](https://www.reddit.com/) - An American social news aggregation, web content rating, and discussion website.
-  * [Pretty Awesome Lists](https://www.prettyawesomelists.com/) - Pretty Awesome Lists crawls all these lists, collects interesting information.

-* Expand Your Skills
-  * [Kelas](https://kelas.com/) - Belajar dari para mentor terbaik dibidangnya.
-Nikmati pengalaman belajar yang berbeda.
-  * [Skill Academy](https://skillacademy.com/) - Tingkatkan technical & soft skill di berbagai bidang (by Ruangguru).
-  * [IndonesiaX](https://www.indonesiax.co.id/) - Kursus dari universitas peringkat tertinggi di Indonesia dan perusahaan terbaik.
-  * [Alison](https://alison.com/) - Free online education platform that mostly focuses on workplace-based skills.
-  * [Udemy](https://www.udemy.com/) - Study any topic, anytime.
-Choose from thousands of expert-led courses now.
-  * [Udacity](https://www.udacity.com/) - Advance your career with online courses in programming, data science, and more.
-  * [Coursera](https://www.coursera.org/) - Build skills with online courses from world-class universities and companies.
-  * [Lynda](https://www.lynda.com/) - Learn software, creative, and business skills to achieve your personal and professional goals.
-  * [Skill Share](https://www.skillshare.com/) - Learning platform with online classes taught by the world's best practitioners.
-  * [Plural Sight](https://www.pluralsight.com/) - Gives you confidence you have the skills you need to execute your technology strategy.
-  * [Treehouse](https://teamtreehouse.com/) - Learn to code, gain a new skill, get a new job.
-Whatever your goal — we'll get you there.
-  * [Codecademy](https://www.codecademy.com/) - Learn the technical skills you need for the job you want.
-An online interactive platform.
+  * [Snopes](https://www.snopes.com/) - The definitive fact-checking site and reference source for misinformation.

-* Discover Documents
+* Documents Resources
-  * [Internet Archive](https://archive.org/) - Digital library offering free universal access to books, movies & music.
   * [Libgen](https://libgen.is/) - Search engine for articles and books on various topics which allows free access.
   * [Alleng](https://alleng.org/) - For ESL students.
 Download textbooks, dictionaries, manuals, audio, video etc.
   * [PDF Drive](https://www.pdfdrive.com/) - Search engine for PDF files. eBooks for you to download for free.